aodhanlutetiae/dj/help.md

 > Divide 60 / 69,961 using =T2/U2

 <br />
-- You will get 0.00085762: there is a *tiny* fraction of a pub for each person.
-This is not very useful for us so adjust the formula: multiply the result by 100 to see how many pubs there are for 100 people:
+- You will get 0.00085762: there is a tiny fraction of a pub for each person.
+Multiply the result by 100 to see how many pubs there are for 100 people:

 > =(T2/U2)*100